1. DEFINITIONS & INTERPRETATION

 Shares – There is an extra risk when buying shares in smaller capitalised companies or unlisted shares (Penny Shares).
 There is often a big difference between the buying price and the selling price of these shares.
 If they have to be sold immediately, you may get back much less than you paid for them.
 The price may change quickly and it may go down as well as up.
 Emerging Market Shares may be harder to sell than shares in more developed markets and these companies may not be regulated as strictly.
 Investing in shares in a specialist sector is considered to be a higher risk strategy as the sector concentration gives exposure to higher volatility.

-Fixed Interest Bonds and Gilts –
+Fixed Interest Bonds and Gilts –Government Bonds or bonds classified by

 recognised rating agencies as ‘AAA’ are generally considered to be a ‘lower risk’ investment, however sub investment or ‘junk’ bonds, which customarily offer higher interest payments, are issued by companies that are less financially secure and therefore the risk of default is substantially higher.